SCRA official statistics for 2018/19 published

 Date: 30th July 2019

-Category: Protection from abuse or neglect, Children in conflict with the law
+Category: Protection from abuse or neglect, Child justice system

 Scottish Children’s Reporter Administration (SCRA) released the figures on 25th July.
 They show that in the last year, 12,869 children and young people in Scotland were referred to the Children’s Reporter and 31,653 Children’s Hearings were held.